breuera/tsunami_lab/docs/UserDoc/2_FiniteVolumeDiscretization.rst

 2.0 Integrate FWave Solver
 --------------------------

-extended main function to accept a second argument for the solver type optionally
+Extended main function to accept a second argument for the solver type optionally

 .. code:: c++